texne/proficiency.cs.illinois.edu/index.md

 **CS proficiency exams are given at the start of Fall and Spring semesters.**
 </p>

-  * Fall proficiency exams are held during freshman orientation week (aka the week before classes start in August).
+  * Fall proficiency exams are held during freshman orientation week.

    * Spring proficiency exams are held late in the week before classes start in January.

-   * In both fall and spring, there are also makeup dates early in the first week of classes.
+   * In both fall and spring, there are also additional dates during the first week of classes.

 <!--- -->
 <p class="alert alert-warning" markdown="1">
 <!--- -->
-Due to factors beyond our control often affecting our arrangements, we will wait until a few weeks before the start of each term to pin down details such as the exact dates/times and sign-up information.
-Expect full information to appear around the start of August (fall exams) or the start of January (spring exams).
+Detailed information about each exam (e.g. dates) is typically posted several weeks before the start of each term.
+Sign-up details usually appear a week or two before the first exam date.
 </p>

 <!--- -->